jMetal/MetaJul/README.rst

 The ``examples`` folder contains:

-* Local search algorithm using uniform mutation to solve the Sphere problem (10 variables)
+* Local search algorithm using uniform mutation to solve the Sphere problem
-* Local search algorithm using polynomial mutation to solve the Sphere problem (10 variables)
+* Local search algorithm using polynomial mutation to solve the Sphere problem
+* Local search algorithm using bit blip mutation to solve the OneMax problem